Endava/cats/README.md

 # Interpreting Results

+## HTML_JS
-CATS produces an execution report in a folder called `cats-report/TIMESTAMP` or `cats-report` depending on the `--timestampReports` argument.
+`HTML_JS` is the default report produced by CATS.
+The execution report in placed a folder called `cats-report/TIMESTAMP` or `cats-report` depending on the `--timestampReports` argument.
 The folder will be created inside the current folder (if it doesn't exist) and for each run a new subfolder will be created with the `TIMESTAMP` value when the run started.
 This allows you to have a history of the runs.
 The report itself is in the `index.html` file, where you can:

 - filter test runs based on the result: `All`, `Success`, `Warn` and `Error`
 - filter based on the `Fuzzer` so that you can only see the runs for that specific `Fuzzer`
 - see summary with all the tests with their corresponding path against they were run, and the result
 - have ability to click on any tests and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details

+Along with the summary from `index.html` each individual test will have a specific `TestXXX.html` page with more details, as well as a json version of the test which can be latter replayed using `> cats replay TestXXX.json`.

 Understanding the `Result Reason` values:
 - `Unexpected Exception` - reported as `error`; this might indicate a possible bug in the service or a corner case that is not handled correctly by CATS